robrich/docker-hands-on-workshop/05-Volumes-to-develop-faster/start/README.md

 2. Create a blank folder in a convinient location such as `C:/temp` or `~/temp`.
 Note that you must avoid paths with dashes, and it's best to avoid paths with spaces.

 3. Windows only: Right-click on the Docker system tray icon, choose Settings, go to Shared Drives, and turn on sharing for each of your drives.
-This shares your host drive with the MobyLinux VM.
-On Linux, there is no MobyLinux VM, and on Mac, `/Users` is already shared, so you probably don't need to do this.
+This shares your host drive with the Docker Desktop VM.
+On Linux, there is no Docker VM, and on Mac, `/Users` is already shared, so you probably don't need to do this.

 ![Windows: Turn on Shared Drives](shared-drives.png)